 This shoe is definitely a responsive shoe.
 It is low to the ground, highly flexible and since there isn’t a lot of midsole material, you get a solid ground feel.
 This is not the shoe for anyone looking for a highly cushioned ride.
 However, you can certainly expect it to be fast.

 As with other S-Lab shoes, there isn't much support in this shoe.
 The Ortholite insole provides some arch support, but that's about it.
 This shoe was built for runners with a fast efficient stride and a high turnover.
-This shoe is good for runner who don’t require a lot of support.
+This shoe is good for a runner who doesn’t require a lot of support.

 This shoe is very terrain specific and is great for soft, wet terrain or snow.
 The aggressive outsole provides excellent traction on the most technical terrain.
-The SensiFit and EndoFit technology means you will have a secure fit to keep you stable on technical terrain.
+The SensiFit and EndoFit technology mean you will have a secure fit to keep you stable on technical terrain.
 Because there isn’t a ton of midsole cushioning, runners might find it uncomfortable on terrain with a lot of roots or rocks.
 And because the lugs are so large, the shoe doesn't do a great job of navigating flat, hard terrains.

 As with most S-Lab series shoes, this is an expensive

 shoe.
 It retails at $170 USD and at this price, most runners are saving this for exactly what it’s meant for - really fast runs or races on wet, muddy trails.
-There are plenty of high quality features in this shoe, so if you are willing to part with a little extra money to get the best Salomon has to offer, this is the shoe for you.
+There are plenty of high-quality features in this shoe, so if you are willing to part with a little extra money to get the best Salomon has to offer, this is the shoe for you.

 The large lugs are great at providing solid traction on soft terrain.
 However, these large lugs don’t provide a lot of surface area and are not good for providing traction on harder, solid terrains.
 Although the Contagrip does bend around and is a sticky rubber, this shoe does not do well on paved surfaces